camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### How to get there

-Your `camunda-values-failover.yml` and base `camunda-values.yml` require adjustments again to reconfigure all installations to the Elasticsearch instance in the new region.
+Your `camunda-values-failover.yml` and base `camunda-values.yml` require adjustments again to reconfigure all installations to the Elasticsearch instance in the new region:

 - `ZEEBE_BROKER_EXPORTERS_ELASTICSEARCHREGION0_ARGS_URL`
 - `ZEEBE_BROKER_EXPORTERS_ELASTICSEARCHREGION1_ARGS_URL`